 Pag Island, home to the well known Zcre beach, is a popular destination for many of the music festivals mentioned above.
 The island is renowned for its party areas and a great place to travel to for teenagers and young adults.
 Clubs and bars are full of life until the early hours of the morning, and the island is known for little sleep as it is always bustling with a warm and inviting party environment.
 The island offers a range of boat parties by day, as well as clubs by night.
 Noticeably, Noa Beach Club which features 11 bars across 1 dance floor!

 Croatia’s second largest city is known for its more relaxed settings, but don’t let that take anything away from the fact that is a great destination for party-seeking teens!
-Venues such as Imperium Club, Vanilla Club and Hemingway Bar are just a few examples of places to visit in the evenings.
+Venues such as Tropic Club Ecuador, Vanilla Club and Hemingway Bar are just a few example of places to visit in the evening.

 In the meantime, if you fancy a more quiet drink, bars and restaurants line the waterfront and inner cobbled streets off the Diocletian Palace.
-Standout venues such as Academia Ghetto Club, Bifora and Žbirac are all examples of venues within Split that are well worth a visit.
+Standout venues such as Academia Ghetto Club, Bokeria Kitchen & Wine Bar and Žbirac are all examples of venues within Split that are well worth a visit.
 Although from personal experience you will struggle not to pass hundreds of high quality places to grab a drink within the city.

 From the months of June to September, Hvar never sleeps.
 Town Hvar is always bustling, and with the likes of Prince Harry having been spotted partying in one of the local clubs, it is easy to see how it holds a reputation as a great party location!
 The town is filled with nightclubs, bars, taverns, and local events.
 Carpe Diem beach, Hula Hula and Veneranda are notoriously popular locations for the younger generation to have a few drinks and enjoy the party lifestyle.